Mike Ostrowski

 Michael Ostrowski is an American television producer and screenwriter, best known for his work on serial drama Jericho and CSI spin-off CSI: Miami, both of which he has worked on as a producer and screenwriter.
-He currently serves as co-executive producer on NBC's The Blacklist.
+He has served as co-executive producer on NBC's The Blacklist and The Player, and on USA's Colony.
+He is currently a co-executive producer on Netflix's hit show The Witcher.

 As a producer, he has worked on the series Jericho, E-Ring and CSI: Miami, serving as supervising producer, producer and co-producer respectively.
 His writing credits are again for CSI: Miami and Jericho, and also for Private Practice and The District.